estuary/flow/site/docs/concepts/connectors.md

 </TabItem>
 </Tabs>

-Storing configuration in separate files serves to important purposes:
+Storing configuration in separate files serves two important purposes:
- * Re-use of configuration across multiple captures or materializations.
+ * Re-use of configuration across multiple captures or materializations
- * Making it possible to protect your sensitive credentials.
+ * The ability to protect sensitive credentials

-### Protecting Secrets
+### Protecting secrets

 Most endpoint systems require credentials of some kind, such as a username or password.

-Directly storing secrets in files which are versioned in Git is poor practice.
+Directly storing secrets in files that are versioned in Git is poor practice.
 Similarly, sensitive credentials should be protected while not in use within Flow's runtime as well.
 The only time a credential needs to be directly accessed is when it's required by Flow's runtime for the purposes of instantiating the connector.